AhilanPonnusamy/OpenAI-to-Open-source/README.md

 1. **chatbot_ui_granite.py** contains all changes required for IBM Granite and all-MiniLM-L6-v2 Embedding model integration.

 2. Setup InstructLab following the instruction up to **Initializing InstructLab and a Taxonomy project** section from **https://developers.redhat.com/blog/2024/06/12/getting-started-instructlab-generative-ai-model-tuning#**.
 3. Download Granite-7b-instruct GGUF model from **https://huggingface.co/QuantFactory/granite-7b-instruct-GGUF/tree/main** and move it to models folders.
 For this POC I used **granite-7b-instruct.Q4_K_M.gguf** model.
+Alternatively, you may download Granite model and convert it to GGUF format following **https://medium.com/@paolob_67/running-ibm-granite-models-locally-ad6fc25bb232***
 4. Update the **model_path** under **serve** in **config.yaml** to use the downloaded granite model as shown below
    ```
       model_path: models/granite-7b-instruct.Q4_K_M.gguf